 My father-in-law Cornelius Driedger from Leamington, Ontario was a conscientious objector during World War II.
-Pacifism is a key tenet of the Mennonite faith and during World War II about 60% of Mennonite men who were called to military duty in Canada agreed with the pacifist stance of their church and refused to join the army.
-They rather participated in an alternative service program that was negotiated by the Mennonite leaders with the Canadian government.
+During World War II many Mennonite men who were called to military duty in Canada agreed with the pacifist stance of their church and refused to join the army.
+They rather participated in an alternative service program that was negotiated by Mennonite leaders with the Canadian government.

-Going through a box of Mom and Dad’s things recently I found this autograph book which Dad had saved.
+Going through a box of Mom and Dad’s things I found this autograph book that Dad had saved.
 In it are more than a hundred messages written by the men he served with at the Montreal River Camp.

-Dad, who is in the centre of this picture was serving with men from all over Ontario because the autographs in the book are from dozens of different places like New Dundee, Preston, Hawkesville, Wellesley, Toronto, Drayton, Shakespeare and Waterloo.
+Dad was at the camp with men from all over Ontario because the autographs in the book are from dozens of different places like New Dundee, Preston, Hawkesville, Wellesley, Toronto, Drayton, Shakespeare, and Waterloo.

-Other men inked words of advice and wisdom like Jacob Neufeld from Kitchner who wrote If men speak evil of you, live so people won’t believe them or Ross Clark from Toronto who quoted Shakespeare- To thine own self be true or George Lane who wrote To find a friend just be a friend.
+Other men inked words of advice and wisdom like Jacob Neufeld from Kitchener who wrote If men speak evil of you, live so people won’t believe them or Ross Clark from Toronto who quoted Shakespeare- To thine own self be true or George Lane who wrote To find a friend just be a friend.

 The men obviously had good times at the camp too.
-My father-in-law is furthest to the left in this photo.
 Some of the entries reflect this sense of fun and are just plain silly.
 Peter Koop from Ruthven wrote to my father-in-law Cornelius, whose nickname was Cornie…..Cornie, Cornie in a tub, Cornie, Cornie forgot the plug.
 Oh my gosh!
-Oh the pain!
+Oh, the pain!
 There goes Cornie down the drain.

 Many of the pages express the hope that the men will be able to keep in touch with each other in the coming years.
 Delton Bast from Milverton writes When rocks and hills divide us, and you no more I see, Just grab a pen or pencil and drop a line to me.

-Dad’s autograph book is an interesting artifact from his era.
+Dad’s autograph book is an interesting artefact from his era.
 I don’t know any people who still have them or use them.
-Obviously his time spent in the conscientious objectors camp was meaningful to him since he has kept this souvenir of that experience for nearly 70 years.
+Obviously, his time spent in the conscientious objectors camp was meaningful to him since he kept this souvenir of that experience for more than 70 years.